danielbreves/MusicTheory/README.md

 Improvements are always welcome.
 Please follow these steps to contribute:

-1. Submit a Pull Request with a detailed explanation of changes
+1. Submit a Pull Request with a detailed explanation of changes and tests
 2. Receive a :+1: from a core team member
 3. Core team will merge your changes